worthingtonse/client-prompts/Ideas In Progress/QMAIL/phase-I-qmail-services.md

 With this response, the client should call the PEEK Mail service.

 ## PEEK Mail
 Downloads meta data about the email.
+See the [Meta Data CBD File Format](meta-file-format.md )